Mathematics at SI

 Appeals Process for Math Placements:

-Students should send an email to the Math Department Chair, Mr. Paul Maychrowitz, at email@example.com, from their S.I. email account describing their situation and making a case for their desired change of placement.
+The appeals process for 2016-2017 classes is now open.
+Students should send an email to the Math Department Chair, Mr. Paul Maychrowitz, at firstname.lastname@example.org, from their S.I. email account describing their situation and making a case for their qualification for a class other than the ones available to them.
 This appeal should include the following information:

 - Full Name